Mc-Zen/tidy/src/parse-module.typ

   /// -> str
   name: "",

+  /// The description for the module.
+  /// -> content | str
+  description: none,

   /// The label-prefix for internal function references.
 If `auto`, the
   /// label-prefix name will be the module name.
   /// -> auto | str